exercism/elixir/docs/ABOUT.md

 The asynchronous communication implementation allows the code to be lightweight, yet incorporate high-volume concurrency.

-Jose' Valim, the creator of Elixir, explains [here](https://vimeo.com/53221562) how he built the language for applications to be:
+José Valim, the creator of Elixir, explains [here](https://vimeo.com/53221562) how he built the language for applications to be:
 1) Distributed
 2) Fault-Tolerant
 3) Soft-Real-Time